Chase-Percy/cpdev/content/post/under-construction.md

 If you see this then yea my site is still under construction!
 ... or you scrolled really far down
-... or I never really post much in the future
+... or I never really posted much in the future

 Anyway, the plan is to demo a bunch of my projects on here and use this as a little portfolio
 for myself seeing as I have no other forms of social media to advertise from :)